IDKJW/FitQuest/README.md

 5. Install all the required for the progarm using `pip install -r requirements.txt`.(If you have Python3 use this `pip3 install -r requirements.txt`)
 6. Open the folder in your progarm

+### Database
+When the user register their new account, the information will be store in the database.
+All the excerise will be in the database as well.

 #### Text
 The text is kinda small because I am a Mac users.
 I have a user's window to test out this progarm.
 The text was flyign everywhere.
 So that I have made the text a bit smaller so that Mac and Window users can see a good layout of the progarm.

 ### Feel free to download the progarm and make it better.:>